The changing landscape of manufacturing through 3D printing

 What does open platform mean?
 In the simplest terms, an open platform is an innovation machine.
 It allows outside parties to innovate on top of the existing technology and leads to faster innovation cycles and lower costs.

 As with computers and software, an open 3D printing ecosystem can spur innovation, and its economies of scale can help to drive down costs.
-HP®’s Open Materials Platform is one example.
+HP®’s Open Materials Platform

 HP® lets the biggest materials companies in the world develop new and innovative 3D materials that unlock a new wave of parts and applications, helping further expand the market and give customers new opportunities to innovate.